Pokémon (TV series): Characters

 Ash Ketchum is the main protagonist of the series for the first twenty-five seasons.
 A 10-year-old Pokémon Trainer from Pallet Town in the Kanto Region, he travels with many traveling companions throughout the series.
 Ash's dream is to become a "Pokémon Master", and as a result often attempts to win the Pokémon League, a competition of the strongest Pokémon Trainers in whatever region he is in.
-Though his attempts are typically unsuccessful, he eventually succeeded in becoming the first Alola Regional Champion and later defeated Leon in the World Coronation Series Masters Eight Tournament to become the world's strongest Pokémon Trainer and new World Champion, referred as "Monarch".
+Though his attempts are typically unsuccessful, he eventually succeeded in becoming the first Alola Regional Champion and later defeated Leon in the World Coronation Series Masters Eight Tournament to become the strongest Pokémon Trainer in the world and new World Champion, referred as "Monarch".